We are going to begin this sermon at a scripture that we kind of left off with last week.

 Only in Matthew is the name Immanuel given.
 Neither Mark nor Luke says a word about it.
 Again, it is a subtle witness of power—power that is in addition to and over and above what even an earthly king might possess.

 After His birth, Matthew then deals with various occurrences of the birth of Jesus Christ.
 In Matthew, Herod is alarmed.
 All of Jerusalem is alarmed.
-But by contrast, the gentiles, if they were gentiles—I am talking about the wise men.
-They may have been Israelites, but they came from afar.
-Whether they were Israelite or gentile, to them it is a matter of joy.
+But by contrast, the wise men, the Gentiles (if they were Gentiles, they may have been Israelites, but they came from afar), to them it is a matter of joy.

 What about in Luke?
 He mentions none of these things.
 He does not mention the reaction of Herod.
 In fact, if we look at it in Luke 2 you will find none of those things.
 Instead, what is he dealing with?